uwplse/tensat/README.md

 ## the verifier
 The verifier re-implements TASO's [verify.py](https://github.com/jiazhihao/TASO/blob/master/verify/verify.py).
 It takes a list of
-transformation rules to be checked and populates an EGraph with the expressions from these rules.
+transformation rules to be checked and populates an EGraph with the expressions in these rules.
 Then it iteratively applies the axioms, checking if all rules are verified after each round.
 If so it stops, indicating success; otherwise it continues until the EGraph saturates.
 If there are still un-verified rules after saturation, we can